intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 will produce a draft performance evaluation for the RSAB (not including the RSCE), which will provide feedback to the IETF LLC.

+## Temporary RSCE Appointment

+In the case that the currently appointed RSCE is expected to be unavailable for an extended period, the IETF LLC may appoint a Temporary RSCE through whatever recruitment process it considers appropriate.
+A Temporary RSCE acts as the RSCE in all aspects during their term of appointment.

 ## Conflict of Interest

 The RSCE is expected to avoid even the appearance of conflict of